 Along with heightening market volatility, the COVID-19 outbreak has raised the potential for unsolicited takeover activity, as well-positioned companies and other acquirors seek to take advantage of the dramatically lower stock prices.
 Directors of listed companies should keep in mind that their companies may become targets of opportunistic acquirors or activists and, when time allows, consider their preparations in that regard.
 Among other things, while premature implementation of a rights plan may draw criticism from proxy advisory services like ISS and Glass Lewis, directors might consider whether it would be prudent to have a rights plan “on the shelf” and ready to launch if needed to protect the interests of stockholders.

-Morrison & Foerster Associate Amy Chen assisted in the preparation of this client alert.
+Morrison & Foerster Associate Amy Chen (qualified to practice in England and Wales, but not licensed to practice in California) assisted in the preparation of this client alert

 For a more detailed discussion of Akorn, see our client alerts, Delaware Supreme Court Upholds Lower Court’s Material Adverse Effect Finding (Dec.
 10, 2018), and Delaware Court of Chancery Finds a Material Adverse Event and Excuses Buyer from Obligation to Close (Oct.
 9, 2018).